medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 From the Architecture Vision, we know that the service, who exhibit EHMI Delivery Status on messages, must comply to the same security requirements and rules as other services in the health area, cf. the Architecture Vision’s principle PT6.
 Therefore, several of the same already existing security mechanisms from other services should be used:

 -   **Authenticity:** The service must be presented as a DGWS/IDWS service or a similar level, and the users (both systems, health professionals and citizens) must use digital certificates when calling the service in the same way as for other services on the healthcare area.
-Again, it is a requirement, that the certificates used are at identity proof level.
-For systems, however, the certificates must be at system proof level.
+Again, it is a requirement, that the certificates used are at user credentials level.
+For systems, however, the certificates must be at system credentials level.
 -   **Availability:** Agreed uptime and response time are ensured via the platform on which the service is carried out.
 -   **Integrity:** Secured by the protocol with which the service is implemented.
 -   **Non-repudiation:** The service implements a standardized audit log.
 Logging to MinLog is required in cases where a citizen retrieves the EHMI Delivery Status for messages concerning a citizen other than himself, and where a healthcare professional retrieves EHMI Delivery Status specifically for a citizen.